- Every business owner, especially small business owners, need to be fully aware of the importance of adequate insurance protection.

 Essential for keeping your employees safe.
 If you have more than two people working for you, workers’ compensation will most likely be your most important insurance cover.
 It’s required to protect against staff who are injured on the job.
 Wage replacements and medical and legal costs are some of the expenses workers’ compensation will cover.

 If your small business offers advisory services, you’ll need to take out professional indemnity insurance.
 PI protects if claims are made against you including breaches of confidentiality, conflicts of interest, negligence, breach of duty of care and civil liabilities.

 Public liability insurance protects against financial risks if damage has been caused by your products/services.
 Property damage, injury or death can occur due to negligence, resulting in substantial losses.
 If claims are made against your business, public liability will help to cover the costs and protect your business’s reputation.

 Coverage against inadvertent breaches of legislation, but deliberate illegal or unethical practices are likely to be excluded.
 Management liability will protect your assets and small business.
 This level of insurance is complex but can include other policies such as cyber or privacy liability and employment practices liability.

 Income protection isn’t compulsory.
-However, this cover is a valuable investment for long-term security to ensure against loss of earnings through illness or injury.
-Protection policies cover up to 75% of your pre-tax income and can be claimed providing you continue to pay your premium.
+However, this insurance cover is a valuable investment for long-term security to ensure against loss of earnings through illness or injury.
+Protection policies cover up to 75% of your pre-tax income and can be claimed, providing you continue to pay your premium.
 Another policy option to compare with income protection is personal accident insurance (PAI), which may be beneficial depending on your small business needs.